MISSION

 A

-A Please look at the below figure.
-The graph shows the production and consumption of soybeans in the listed countries.
-Two things can be seen from this graph.
-First, Japan is by far the largest consumer of soybeans compared to the other countries.
+Please look at the chart below.
+The chart shows the production and consumption of soybeans in the listed countries.
+From this chart, we can see two points.
+First, Japan has the highest per capita soybean consumption in the world.

-Japanese people are thought to have long consumed carbohydrates from rice and protein from soybeans.
+The Japanese have traditionally obtained carbohydrates from rice and protein from soybeans.

 Second, soybeans contribute greatly to the Japanese food industry as an ingredient for tofu, soy milk, natto (fermented soybeans), soy sauce, miso, oil, and emulsifiers.
-Soybeans are the semiconductor of the food industry, so to speak.
-Despite this, Japan's soybean production is still very small.
-This is a big problem.
+Soybeans are, so to speak, the semiconductor of the food industry.
+However, Japan's domestic soybean production is very limited, which is a challenge we need to overcome.

 Soybean Production and Consumption in Major Countries